 How We Decided on Ellie Gray for Our Exterior Paint

-You can see above that the colors I chose in the first seven samples ended up being much lighter than our final choices.
+You can see above that the colors I chose in the first seven samples were much lighter than our final choices.

 Ellie Gray is the 3rd color down on the right side.
 Once I painted the lighter shades, I just didn’t love them and couldn’t picture them on a large scale like the house siding.

-The very last shade is Versatile Gray and I liked it but it was far too similar to what we currently had.
+The last shade is Versatile Gray and I liked it but it was far too similar to what we currently have.
 And I wanted to get away from the brown color family this time around.

-Several of the shades are far too blue for what I want and several were too light.
+Several of the shades are far too blue for what I wanted and several were too light.